TrNagesh/Airlines-Analytics-and-Insights/README.md

 # Airlines-Analytics-and-Insights
 Airline Analytics through Machine Learning Approaches

-# About - Airline Analytics and Insights application from data analysis

 # Basic Idea

 * Regardless of data size, our Airline Analytics application should provide insights quickly from data analysis.